horodchukanton/abills-docker/README.md

   docker run --rm -p 9443:9443 abills-base

-# Running on existing abills folder
+# Running on existing ABillS folder
-If you have prebuilt image you can specify it as a docker volume: docker run --rm -p 9443:9443 -v /usr/abills:/usr/abills abills-base
+If you have prebuilt image you can specify existing ABillS folder as a docker volume: docker run --rm -p 9443:9443 -v /usr/abills:/usr/abills abills-base